raspberrypilearning/solar-system-simulator/en/step_7.md

 --- task ---

-Add an extra planet to the Solar System.
+Add an extra planet to the solar system.
 Create a new `global` variable with a dictionary for it.
 Then, add code to draw it and to print out its info.

 --- /task ---